Factbox: Six Democrats still in the fight for U.S. presidential nomination

 Trump was impeached in the House in December for his request that Ukraine carry out investigations into Joe and Hunter Biden.
 But the U.S. Senate, controlled by his fellow Republicans, acquitted him on Feb.
 5.

-Trump is focussing his re-election message on the strong economy, while continuing the anti-immigration rhetoric that characterized his first campaign.
+Trump is focusing his re-election message on the strong economy, while continuing the anti-immigration rhetoric that characterized his first campaign.

 The 74-year-old former Massachusetts governor ran unsuccessfully for vice president in 2016 as a Libertarian.
 He has been a persistent critic of Trump, saying when he began his 2020 campaign that “the American people are being ignored and our nation is suffering.”